jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 If the verification succeeds, the function returns `0`, puts the decrypted message into `m` and stores its actual number of bytes into `mlen` if `mlen` is not a `NULL` pointer.

-The decrypted message will be put into `m`.
+The decrypted message is put into `m`.

 ## Precalculation interface